 Identity and access: Best Practices

 Practical impact: Clustering of servers provides redundancy and recovery that reduce the risk of stopping server identities and access rights.
-Features such as automatic commissioning reduces response time and IT staff.
+Features such as automatic commissioning reduce response time and IT staff.

-Practices widely adopted: Four practices widely adopted (failover servers standardization, new images of the operating system, standardization of images and maintenance of operating systems) simplify the routine tasks.
+Practices widely adopted: Four practices widely adopted (failover servers standardization, new images of the operating system, standardization of images, and maintenance of operating systems) simplify routine tasks.
 These practices reduce the number of different configurations to manage.
-They reduce the cost of IT labor of 140 to $200 per server.
+They reduce the cost of IT labor by 140 to $200 per server.

-The practices adopted less often: Practices and automated deployment of automatic management of incidents contributing to cost savings, but their adoption rate remains low (below 30%).
-These practices reduce the workload and costs of staff by providing automatic responses upon detection problem.
+The practices adopted less often: Practices and automated deployment of automatic management of incidents contribute to cost savings, but their adoption rate remains low (below 30%).
+These practices reduce the workload and costs of staff by providing automatic responses upon detection problems.
 They are also able to automate deployments using scripts thoroughly tested.

 This scenario includes the practices required to manage server software for email and to ensure the quality and responsiveness of email services.